2018ik/2018ik.github.io/_wiki/revelation.markdown

 - [Background](#background)

 ## Background
-Revelation is God shining on the facts of the Bible.s
+Revelation is God shining on the facts of the Bible.